 Maybe the benefits and life lessons gained from running a company will motivate you to share your knowledge and help other entrepreneurs.
 Many new businesses are started from the concept of helping others.
 Just like the financial aspect, it’s a good idea to come up with a few ideas before the sale finalizes.
 This will improve the chances of a successful transition.

 Life goes on after selling your business.
 Don’t get too caught up in the sale process that you for get to plan for the next stage in your life.
 Hiring a Business Broker to assist with your sale is not only a smart decision if you want to sell your business quickly and maximize your profits, it also gives you access to an experienced professional that can help you transition to post-sale life.
-If you need advice or help with a succession plan, contact CIBB and let us help you with the sale process and prepare for what comes after it.
+If you need advice or help with a succession plan, contact CIBB and let us help you with the process of selling your Southwest Florida business and prepare for what comes next.